Leon-Hhhhhhanne/INFO6205-501/README.md

 		});
 	}
   ```
-- We divided population into two sub-populations and generate each sub-population in thread seperatly, and after we complete generate all the sub-populations, we will merge the best entities of each sub-population together as the new generation and copy the result to the new chromosome list.
+- We divided population into two sub-populations and generate each sub-population in thread separately, and after we complete generate all the sub-populations, we will merge the best entities of each sub-population together as the new generation and copy the result to the new chromosome list.

 ## Unit tests
 - ChromosomeTest